AxlLind/AdventOfCode2021/README.md

 I really liked 2022, it was a good AoC year.
 It was the year I finally reached my goal of hitting the top 100, 25th place on [day 19](./src/bin/19.rs)!

+For execution time of each solution, see [timings.md](./timings.md).

 ## Usage
 ```sh
 cargo run --release --bin DAY # run a specific day